widlysala/Online-Retail-Business-Analysis/README.md

 You could also notice that the top 3 performers in the low demand category have bigger net sales than some products from the average one.
 This is a good sign, indicating the presence of bulk buyers and their solvency.

+And yet, the top performers across all products are those with the highest demand, placing low- and average-demand sectors on the same level by comparison.